ibm-cloud-docs/cloud-databases/k8-tutorial.md

       Follow the instructions for downloading and installing the Kubernetes CLI for the platform you're using.

-5. Connect to IBM Cloud in the command line tool and follow the prompts to log in.
+5. Connect to IBM Cloud in the command-line tool and follow the prompts to log in.

       ```shell
       ibmcloud login